IfcOpenShell/IfcOpenShell/src/bonsai/docs/devs/hello_world.rst

     `Download Source
     <https://github.com/IfcOpenShell/IfcOpenShell/archive/refs/heads/v0.8.0.zip>`__

 BIM authoring is a really big topic.
-As a result, the BlenderBIM Add-on code is separated into modules.
+As a result, the Bonsai code is separated into modules.
 Each module focuses on a particular topic of BIM.
 Most modules are self-contained, but sometimes they connect to one another, just like how BIM works.

 .. image:: images/module-architecture.png